deckhouse/virtualization/docs/USER_GUIDE.md

 When changing placement parameters:
 - If the current location of the VM meets the new requirements, it remains on the current node.
 - If the requirements are violated:
-- In paid editions: The VM is automatically moved to a suitable node using live migration.
+- In commercial editions: The VM is automatically moved to a suitable node using live migration.
 - In the CE edition: The VM will require a reboot to apply.
 {{< /alert >}}